steveroy0226/edav/_posts/2015-03-17-rpiccone-blogpost-assignment.md

 tags: assignments
 ---

-I recently submitted a DNA sample to National Geographic's Genographic Project. https://genographic.nationalgeographic.com/about/
+I recently submitted a DNA sample to National Geographic's <a href="https://genographic.nationalgeographic.com/about/">Genographic Project</a>.
 The project mission is certainly a worthy one, but the results provided back to participants could use a little more detail and polish.

 One of the charts The Genographic Project provides is your hominin ancestry - that is, the percentages of your DNA purported to be of Neanderthal and Denisovan origin respectively.